Deploy Office 365 Groups Dynamics 365 (online)

 Check out the following for a quick introduction to Office 365 Groups:

-The following are required to use Office 365 Groups with Customer Engagement apps:
+The following are required to use Office 365 Groups with model-driven apps in Dynamics 365:

 This feature requires that you have an Office 365 subscription or a subscription to an online service such as SharePoint Online or Exchange Online.
 For more information, see What is Office 365 and how does it relate to Dynamics 365 (online)?

-For full Office 365 feature integration with Customer Engagement apps and Customer Engagement apps (on-premises), you'll need Office 365 Enterprise E3 or later.
+For full Office 365 feature integration with Dynamics 365 and Customer Engagement (on-premises), you'll need Office 365 Enterprise E3 or later.
 Skype for Business PSTN calling and conferencing requires Office 365 Enterprise E5.
 Other Office 365 plans are not supported.
 For more information on licensing and pricing, see:

 To use document storage with Office 365 Groups, you will need SharePoint Online and access to the group OneNote notebook.